Castration: Islam

 The Muslim conquest of Persia as well as later conquests in the Byzantine Empire and India brought them into contact with eunuchs.
 By the eighth century, the palaces of the caliphs were staffed with many eunuch slaves which sold at a premium.
 A regular trade in eunuchs developed with slaves being taken to locations in Spain or Africa to be castrated, as the practice of castration was forbidden for Muslims.
 Eunuchs were used as harem supervisors, as mediators or servile roles, but they could also rise to be trusted advisors or military commanders.

-In Islam, castration is considered a sin and strictly forbidden, whether one performs it on oneself or on another.